-On Thursday, October 1, 2015, a lone wolf active shooter rocked the peaceful community of Roseburg, Oregon as the killer targeted college students and the Christian faith; and killed 9, while injuring seven in the Oregon Community College Shooting.
+On Thursday, October 1, 2015, a lone wolf active shooter rocked the peaceful community of Roseburg, Oregon; and killed 9, while injuring seven in the Oregon Community College Shooting.

 In agreeance with the local sheriff, I will not name the cowardly killer at any point in this blog in order to avoid glorifying him in any way.
 This blog is going to zero in on the incident, the focus points, and how to learn from this tragedy in order to avoid mass casualty incidents in the future.
 Please note that there is no judgement or “Monday morning quarterbacking” when I discuss the focus points of this massacre.
 The purpose of this after-action analysis is to understand the incident, hone in on the primary points and understand how planning can protect innocent lives from a future attacks.
 My heart and prayers go out to the families and victims of this senseless act of violence.

 The Oregon Community College Shooting Incident

 Just before the Oregon Community College Shooting began, a 26-year-old student of Umpqua Community College entered the campus wearing a flak jacket.
 Under that jacket was a heavily armed and dangerous person.
 This student, who attended English and theater classes, did not seek education on this day, but made the decision to target and kill innocent people at random and also people of the Christian faith.
 The killer first entered an English class and immediately began opening fire, killing the professor at point blank range.
 He then systematically questioned students on their religious affirmation.
 The shooter asked frightened students if they were Christian to stand up.
 When they acknowledged their faith, the killer instantly shot them.
 Neighboring classes heard the shooting and one student described the incident: